FikretHassan/report-ads-to-slack-chrome-extension/README.md

 - Navigate to chrome://extensions/
 - Enable Developer Mode (top right)
 - Load unpacked (top left)
-- Navigate to the 'Ad Feedback Toggle Extension' you have downloaded
+- Navigate to the 'Ad Feedback Toggle Extension' folder you have downloaded

 This should now have installed and enabled your extension!